On The Go Tours

 Whether you're planning an island-hopping adventure in Greece or a tour of the many marvels of the mainland, there's a few things you'll want to know before you go.
 Here you'll find loads of useful info from health advice to shopping tips, a guide to the cuisine and details on the currency.

 This depends on where you are in Greece.
 In large cities, such as Athens, the tap water is generally safe to drink and there will be readily available water fountains.
 In the countryside and on the Greek islands, bottled water is recommended.
-It is readily available across Greece, so if you are more comfortable drinking bottled water throughout your stay in Greece then this is absolutely fine.
+It is readily available across Greece, so if you are more comfortable drinking bottled water throughout your stay in Greece then this is fine.

 Greek cuisine is simple but incredibly varied.
-In terms of popular dishes, you will find moussaka (eggplant & lamb casserole), souvlaki (spit-roasted meat), and dolmades (vine leaves stuffed with meat & herbs) in many tavernas and restaurants, sometimes with regional variations.
+In terms of popular dishes, you will find moussaka (aubergine & lamb casserole), souvlaki (spit-roasted meat), and dolmades (vine leaves stuffed with meat & herbs) in many tavernas and restaurants, sometimes with regional variations.
 Meat-free options include briam (roasted vegetables in tomato sauce), and of course, Greek salad with olives & feta cheese.
 For indulging your sweet tooth, pastry shops serve delicacies such as Turkish-inspired baklava (filo pastry layered with honey and chopped nuts).
 Ice cream and honey with yogurt are also common sweet snacks.

 Drinks are a major part of the traditional dining experience.
 Ouzo, an anise-flavored spirit distilled from pressed grapes, is Greece’s most popular alcohol, usually served as an aperitif with iced water and some small appetizers.
 Be careful not to drain your glass too quickly – it is a strong drink, meant to be enjoyed over a period of time.